 PROBLEM 13 is an underground Hip-Hop artist, bringing high energy Hip-Hop music, with a hardcore edge, laced with a message for his people and all oppressed people in the world.
 As an artist, he does more than just entertain, he wants listeners come away with something to think about.

 PROBLEM 13 has been writing lyrics and rapping for as long as he can remember.
-In elementary school he would entertain his schoolyard friends rapping lyrics from his favorite MCs.
+In elementary school he would entertain his schoolyard friends rapping lyrics from his favorite songs.
 One day he decided to write some of his own raps.
-To his surprise, his friends really liked his raps, and would constantly ask him for a new one.
-He was 7 yrs old.
+To his surprise, his friends really enjoyed his raps, and would constantly ask him for a new one.
+He was 12 yrs old.

 His buzz in the streets as a battle rapper earned him bookings at local shows.
 Never passing up on an opportunity to work on his showmanship and stage presence.
 He would go on to be an opening act for legendary artists like KRS-1, Notorious B.I.G., Busta Rhymes, Foxy Brown, Wu-Tang Clan, and several other big name acts.

 Growing up, he spent his youth in multiple cities.
 His city of birth, Chicago, as well as New York, and Miami.
 Because of his upbringing, he learned many different aspects of Hip-Hop culture in different parts of the country.
-Chicago's gang culture, New York's 5% Nation culture, Miami's pimp & drug hustlle culture, all played a part in molding him as an MC and making him the artist he is today.
+The streets of Chicago's gang culture, streets of New York's Hip-Hop & 5% Nation culture, streets of Miami's pimp & drug hustle culture, all played a part in molding him as an MC and making him the artist he is today.

-One thing is for sure, Problem 13's story is just beginning.
+One thing is for sure, Problem 13's story is still being written.